jaames/flipnote.js/README.md

 * Works in web browser and NodeJS environments
 * Exports full Typescript types
 * 23kb minified & gzipped

+## Status

+I consider this library more-or-less feature complete at this stage (notwithstanding a new Flipnote Studio release, of course!).
+There are a still couple of small things to pick at however:

+* The Flipnote signature verification API [doesn't work in Node](https://github.com/jaames/flipnote.js/issues/24).
+This should be an easy fix.
+* Letterboxing so that the player aspect ratio doesn't have to be strictly 3:4.
+This would also lead into a fullscreen mode for the player UI.
+* It would be neat to look into some [pixel-art upscaling methods](https://github.com/jaames/flipnote.js/issues/25) for exporting Flipnotes are higher resolutions.

 ## Background